GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

                 //set the new todo state
                 //This will toggle the value of th checkBox
                 //and
-                //the onData of injectedTodo is invoked to update the todos list todo.state = newTodo;
+                //the onData of todoItem is invoked to update the todos list todo.state = newTodo;
               },
             ),